btkostner/btkostner.io/content/blog/2020-01-09-hello-world.md

 ---

-title: Hello world!
+title: hello world!
 image: /
 published: true
+tags:
+  - nuxt
+  - small-talk
+  - web-dev
-description: |
+description: >
   I'm starting a new personal site that includes a blog!
 I'm not a great writer, but hopefully my thoughts will be helpful, if not a little entertaining.
 This goes over a bit of what the backend.

-tags:
-  - Nuxt
-  - small-talk
-  - web-dev

 ---